tedserbinski/www-jekyll/_posts/mobility/2018-03-08-asking-for-help-we-need-more-women-to-help-drive-the-mobility-industry-forward.markdown

 > I’d love to start a monthly roundtable with female mobility founders and/or C-suite startup leaders where we meet, share experiences and peer-mentor each other.
 I know a simple format I’ve experienced in other “she-EO” startup groups that works well even with dispersed groups.
 Happy to share and can moderate for the first few months (having a moderator is good, in my experience, just to keep focus).
 This isn’t a social group format, though we do get to know each other better and build our networks in the process.
 Who’s in? _[Note: I’m happy to connect you to Diane if you'd like to be part of this group](https://tedserbinski.com/contact/)._

+### Siheun co-founded Rally, which helped 50,000 riders for 2017's historic Women's March on Washington

+Rally co-founder, [Siheun Song](https://www.linkedin.com/in/siheun/), shares her thoughts about why she started her company and what we can do to make the industry more welcoming to women.

+> _Why did you decide to start a company in the automotive mobility space?_

+> Rally brings together like-minded strangers to reach common destinations by bus.
+But I didn’t start the company because I saw a market opportunity.
+It was serendipitous actually.
+We realized that the platform we created (to help marchers get to DC) had the potential to define a new travel category: the bus rideshare.

+>  _What do you think we can do to make the industry more welcoming to female founders and innovators shaping the future of transportation?_

+> What can “we” do?
+By “we,” do we mean female founders?
+I can’t convince “the industry” to hire and promote women, but we newcomers can lead by example.Our startup's last two hires are women, and I intend to lead a company that represents a diversity of thought.

 ### Lisa supports founders building the future of transportation